elohimgv/audio-programming-in-chuck/README.md

    code goes here
 }
 ```
-Pretty the same to other programming languages.
+Pretty similar to other programming languages.

 #### Waveforms
 In Chuck this are named Unite Generator (UGen); object the will generate the sound of a waveform.